vladsaveliev/sequana/doc/faqs.rst

 that is **_R1_** and **_R2_** indicates the paired or single-ended files and the PREFIX is used to create directories or reports; it must be present.

+.. versionadded:: 0.2
+    more flexible tags are now possible in sequana pipelines and sequanix using e.g. _R[12] in the **input_readtag** in the configuration file of the pipelines.

 Sequanix related